IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     ![image](https://github.com/user-attachments/assets/e0a23318-e2bc-4778-8c12-84643a8f530c)

-    **Well done!** In this lab, you learned how straightforward it is to transition to a different LLM, access it, and use its capabilities.
+    **Well done!** In this lab, you learned how straightforward it is to deploy a LLM and transition to a different LLM, access it, and use its capabilities.

     This concludes the lab.